golaced/OmniBotSeries-Tinker/README.md

 See [this repo](https://github.com/78/xiaozhi-esp32)

 # BOM
-https://hcn64ij2s2xr.feishu.cn/wiki/DPWDwNWaZiGNvpkbRrGcBXCHn7d
+You can get the BOM list at the link below https://hcn64ij2s2xr.feishu.cn/wiki/DPWDwNWaZiGNvpkbRrGcBXCHn7d
 # Build Guide
-https://hcn64ij2s2xr.feishu.cn/wiki/AZJxwlvEpiWnRrkeBbGc21U9n7f
+The following is an overview of the robot project https://hcn64ij2s2xr.feishu.cn/wiki/AZJxwlvEpiWnRrkeBbGc21U9n7f
 ## Assembly Guide
-https://hcn64ij2s2xr.feishu.cn/wiki/FqmXwnRYliwYFbkXCO7csSHWnfh
+The following link is an introduction to the overall project assembly of the robot https://hcn64ij2s2xr.feishu.cn/wiki/FqmXwnRYliwYFbkXCO7csSHWnfh
 # Sofeware Guide
 This repo contains the software to run the policies of TVM on the onboard computer (Odroid C4) https://hcn64ij2s2xr.feishu.cn/wiki/MJ25wew9PijvXlkIoH7cZ9e4nCh